comparchitect/dvd2iso/README.md

 # How to back up DVDs using the script

-Make sure no applications are using the DVD drive, e.g., the Mac OS DVD Player app.
+Make sure no applications are using the DVD drive, e.g., the Mac OS DVD Player app is closed.
 Then open a terminal, change to the directory where you want to store the ISO file, and type in the following:

 ```
 ./dvd2iso.sh <device name> <ISO output filename without .iso suffix>